najoshi/sabre/docs/modes.md

 DOCS: In each case BARCODE and/or UMI are trimed off and put into FASTQ header:

-Not sure is I should have:
+Not sure if I should have:

        BARCODE always has a precedent i.e BARCODE:UMI OR